Skip to main content

 tip

 Start with these 5-6 colors.
-Add more only when the design requires it.
-Fewer semantic colors means easier maintenance.
+Add more only when the design actually needs them.
+Fewer semantic colors are easier to maintain.

 Alternative: numeric scale with inversion

-Instead of purpose-based names, you can take any color palette with 11 tonal steps and map them to a numeric scale (50 through 950), where each light-mode value inverts in dark mode.
-This gives you a full tonal range from a single palette.
+Instead of purpose-based names, you can take any palette with 11 tonal steps and map it to a numeric scale (50 through 950), where each light-mode value inverts in dark mode.
+That gives you a full tonal range from a single palette.

 app/assets/semantic.colors.json